 For an in-depth article on all you need to know about supplemental light in the winter, check out this one from The Prairie Homestead!

 Common Chickens in Winter Questions and Answers

 Should I get my chicken a sweater for the winter?

-This one is a resounding NO. Chicken sweaters sure are cute, and even we like to giggle at pictures of chickens sporting adorable knits, but don’t even think about putting your flock in sweaters this winter.
-As we already stated, chickens warm themselves by fluffing up their feathers, and chicken sweaters impede that natural behavior, which will actually result in your chickens being colder than they would be without a sweater.
+This one is a resounding NO. Chicken sweaters sure are cute, and even we like to giggle at pictures of chickens sporting adorable knits.
+But don’t even think about putting your flock in sweaters this winter.
+As we already stated, chickens warm themselves by fluffing up their feathers.
+Chicken sweaters impede that natural behavior.
+The result is your chickens being colder than they would be without a sweater.

 I live in an area that drops well below zero for most of the winter, should I add heat?

 Yes, probably.
 Unless your chicken coop is very well insulated, if you live in an area that gets this cold, you should add some heat.
 However, we still have to insist that a heat lamp is not the way to go.
 If you want to heat the coop, you should either have a professional install heat to the coop, or purchase and install a flat panel heater, which is much safer than a heat lamp.

 What’s the difference between ventilation and drafts in the coop?